Chilmark Police nab alleged robo-mower thief - The Martha's Vineyard Times

-Chilmark Police recently used GPS tracking to locate a stolen robotic lawnmower and subsequently apprehended the alleged thief.
+subsequently apprehended the alleged thief.
 The lawnmower was reported missing from a North Road property on June 15 by owner Adam Sloan.
 Chilmark Police Det.
-Jesse Burton described the mower as a Husqvarna model 435X with a retail value of $5,199, according to a police report.
+Jesse Burton described the mower as a Husqvarna model 435X, with a retail value of $5,199, according to a police report.

 Burton requested Sloan come to the scene.
 Once there, Sloan used his laptop to activate an alarm in the mower, the report states.